spheronFdn/documentations/versioned_docs/version-3.0.0-beta/framework-guide/deploy-iangular.md

 Choose your preferred Git provider from the options as seen above and authorize Spheron to access the repo you want to deploy.

-In the next screen, select your Brunch repo from the list.
+In the next screen, select your Ionic Angular repo from the list.

 <img src={require('@site/static/img/3.0.0/doca-repo.png').default} /> <br/><br/>